ericyu555/good-bytes-recipe-analysis/README.md

 ### Missingness Dependency

-We analyzed whether the missingness of `average_rating` depends on other columns using permutation tests.
+We analyzed whether the missingness of `average_rating` depends on other columns using permutation tests with 10,000 shuffles at α = 0.05.

-**Depends on `n_steps`:** We found that the missingness of average_rating does depend on the number of steps (p < 0.05).
-Recipes with missing ratings tend to have a different distribution of step counts compared to rated recipes.
+**Depends on `n_steps` (p = 0.0000):** The missingness of average_rating does depend on the number of steps.
+Recipes with missing ratings tend to have more steps on average (observed difference of 1.4930 steps).
+This makes sense because more complex recipes with many steps may attract fewer users to try and rate them.

-**Does not depend on `calories`:** The missingness of average_rating does not significantly depend on calorie count (p > 0.05), suggesting that whether a recipe gets rated is not related to its calorie content.
+**Does not depend on `sodium` (p = 0.8785):** The missingness of average_rating does not significantly depend on sodium content.
+This suggests that a recipe's sodium level has no meaningful relationship with whether it gets rated or not.

 ---